yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ## Authorization code theft and injection

-It is RECOMMENDED that PKCE is used and that the code_verifier is tied to the *Client App* instance, as mitigation to authorization code theft and injection attacks.
+Usage of PKCE {{7636}} is REQUIRED to mitigate authorization code theft and injection attacks.

 # IANA Considerations